databrary/www/databrary/input/pages/access/faq.md

 	<h3>What is the difference between tags and keywords?</h3>

 	<div>
 		<p>A keyword is defined by the contributor and serves as a reference to the major concepts that apply to the work.
-They are frequently the keywords that associate a published study.
+They are frequently the keywords associated with a published study.
 A tag is defined by a member of the community.
 It represents the concepts and labels that can be applied to the data.
 Both enable more in depth search of volumes and videos.</p>
 	</div>
 </section>